osas1111/CloudOps_Challenge/Readme.md

 This repository contains the necessary code to prepare the cloud infrastructure (<b>AWS</b>) for hosting a legacy application using <b>Terraform</b> and installing a security agent on the instance with <b>Ansible</b>.

+There are two simple modules.
+The one is `network-core` provisions the network part (VPC, subnet, etc.) and another is `compute` module creates EC2 instance.
+Instance public IP address is associated with DNS record, tfstate stored in S3 bucket

 Prerequisites
 -------------